drico90/drico90/README.md

 🌱 I'm currently studying SQL, NoSQL Python and data engineering concepts at Digital Innovation One.

-🔭 I'm looking for my first opportunity as a Python Jr developer.
+🔭 I'm looking for my first opportunity as a Jr developer.
 My dream is to work on developing friendly and intuitive solutions that facilitate the use of technology.

 👨‍💻More about me: